Cybersecurity Trend: SEC Disclosure Rules Are Reshaping Security Leadership

 For career planning, the SEC rules make cybersecurity governance experience more valuable.
 Professionals who can demonstrate experience with incident disclosure processes, board-level security reporting, and regulatory compliance programs will have advantages for CISO and senior GRC positions.

 The 2024-2027 period will reveal how enforcement actions shape compliance behavior.
 The first SEC enforcement actions under the new rules will set precedents for what constitutes timely and adequate disclosure.
 Security professionals who stay current with these legal developments position themselves as informed advisors to executive teams.
+The specific skill that is becoming valuable is the ability to run a materiality determination meeting on compressed timelines, pulling in legal, finance, and technical stakeholders to reach a defensible decision within a day or two of incident detection.
+That is not a technical skill you learn from a certification.
+It is a judgment skill you build by being in the room during actual incidents.

 Verifiable Predictions